dennissergeev/mod_pl_orog_ice/README.md

-# Modification of polar low development by orography and sea ice
+# Modification of Polar Low development by Orography and Sea Ice

 This repository contains Python scripts used for the paper.